../

 What does the error message "CUDA Error: out of memory" mean during training?

-If training abruptly stops with the following message:
+If training abruptly stops with either of these messages:

 Try to set subdivisions=64 in your cfg-file.
 CUDA Error: out of memory: File exists darknet: ./src/utils.c:325: error: Assertion `0' failed.
 Command terminated by signal 6